rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 The goal is to understand the idea of coding and how we create a set of instructions to tell a story.

 First, developers need to know a computer language.
-Do I mean something like English or French ?
+Meaning, something like English or French ?
 Yes but not quiet.

 Computer languages are minimal.
 Think about 50 reserved words for example, which is the real case of a language called JAVA.